 Personalized Care for Safe Procedures

 We want you to be comfortable and during any procedure you have with us.
-At University Hospital, we have some of the most knowledgeable and experienced board-certified anesthesiologists to guide you every step of the way—starting before your procedure and continuing all the way through recovery.
+At University Hospital, we have some of the most knowledgeable and experienced board-certified anesthesiologists in San Antonio to guide you every step of the way—starting before your procedure and continuing all the way through recovery.

 Types of Anesthesia

 Anesthesia is safe, and your anesthesiologist will be by your side to ensure everything goes smoothly.
 The kind of anesthesia you receive will depend on the type of procedure you’re having, your medical history and your personal preferences.

 Patients are completely asleep during the procedure and feel no pain.
 The anesthesia may be given through a breathing tube or an IV line.
 This type of anesthesia is used for longer or more complicated procedures.